kxfeldhus/kxfeldhus.github.io/about.md

 <br>

 I'm love learning and being enabled to pick the right tools for each solution.
-Therefore, I've recently started a Java course, with the expectation of passing the Oracle Certified Professional Java SE 7 exam at completion.
+Currently, I am taking a Java course with the expectation of passing the Oracle Certified Professional Java SE 7 exam at completion.

 ### Contact me using one of the methods below